deepsense-ai/seahorse/docs/getting_started.md

 #### Transform Your Data

-In the next step you will apply a simple transformation to our data.
+In the next step you will apply a simple transformation to your data.

-* Drag a `Filter Columns` operation onto canvas.
+* Drag a `Filter Columns` operation onto the canvas.
-* Drag the Dataframe produced by `Read Dataframe` operation to the `Filter Columns` operation.
+* Drag the Dataframe produced by the `Read Dataframe` operation to the `Filter Columns` operation.

 <img class="align-left img-responsive" style="width:250px; height:auto" src="./img/getting_started/dragging_dataframe.png" />